-Philippe Manoury is regarded as one of the most important French composers and a researcher and forerunner in the field of live electronics.
-Despite an in-depth training as a pianist and composer (he was taught, among others, by Max Deutsch, a student of Schönberg's, Gérard Condé, Michel Philippot, and Ivan Malec) he considers himself to be self-taught.
+Philippe Manoury is regarded as one of the most important French composers as well as a researcher and forerunner in the field of live electronics.
+Despite an in-depth training as a pianist and composer (he was taught, among others, by Max Deutsch, a student of Schoenberg’s, Gérard Condé, Michel Philippot, and Ivo Malec), he considers himself to be self-taught.
 “The composition must be born from an inner longing and requires no preconditions.”
 Accordingly, he began his first compositional experiments on his own in parallel to his first lessons in music, and at the age of 19 his works were already being performed at major festivals for new music.
-In 1974, the premiere of his piano piece Cryptophonos performed by Claude Helffer brought the final breakthrough.
+In 1974, the premiere of his piano piece Cryptophonos by Claude Helffer brought the final breakthrough.

 Following two years of teaching at Brazilian universities, his compositional interest in mathematical models brought Philippe Manoury to the Paris Institut de Recherche et Coordination Acoustique/Musique (IRCAM).
 He worked there from 1981 together with the mathematician Miller Puckette on MAX-MSP, a programming language for interactive live electronics.
 Between 1987 and 1991, he composed Sonus ex machina, a cycle focusing on the real time interaction between acoustic instruments and computer-generated sounds – a topic that continues to influence his artistic work and theoretical texts.

 Philippe Manoury has held various teaching and artistic positions, including at Ensemble intercontemporain (1983-1987), Conservatoire de Lyon (1987-1997), Orchestre de Paris (1995-2001), Festival d’Aix-en-Provence (1998-2000), as well as at the Scène nationale d’Orléans (2001-2003).
 He is professor emeritus of the University of California San Diego where he taught composition from 2004 to 2012.
 In 2013, he returned to his native France where he was named Professor of Composition at the Académie Supérieure de la Haute École des Arts du Rhin in Strasbourg.
 He has held his own academy of composition as part of the festival Musica in Strasbourg since 2015.
-Following an invitation from the Collège de France, he will be guest lecturer at the “Chaire Annuelle de Création Artistique” from January to June 2017.
+Following an invitation from the Collège de France, he was a guest lecturer at the “Chaire Annuelle de Création Artistique” in 2017.

 Philippe Manoury has received numerous awards for his work.
 In 2014, he was named Officier des Arts et des Lettres by the French Ministry of Culture.
 Philippe Manoury is a member of the honorary committee of the French-German fund for contemporary music/Impuls Neue Musik.
 In summer 2015, he was elected as a member of the Berlin Akademie der Künste.